 Please contact The Revd Canon Dr Andrew Braddock, Director of Mission & Ministry in the first instance.

 Our grant-making committee based at College Green in Gloucester meets regularly to review applications and award grants.
 We offer grants of up to £350.
 Your application will need to clearly state what you are planning to do and the anticipated beneﬁts.
 Please state the postal address of your Treasurer and the exact name of the PCC to whom the cheque should be made out.
 Please get approval from your PCC before submitting your plan.
 It will be considered by a small committee meeting in the Department of Mission and Ministry.
-The committee meets in the ﬁrst weeks of January, April, July and October; we will aim to let you know the outcome during the second week.
+The committee meets 3 times a year.

 What conditions are there?